An overview of school capital funding, who it's for, current and past allocations, how it's calculated and spending guidance.

 - special post-16 institutions with eligible students

-- the trust has 5 or more open academies at the start of September 2019
+- the trust or VA body must have had 5 or more open schools at the start of September 2020

-- those open academies (or their predecessor schools) had at least 3,000 pupils counted in the spring 2019 census
+- those open schools (or their predecessor schools) must have had at least 3,000 pupils counted in the spring 2020 census or the 2019 to 2020 individualised learner record (ILR)

-All of the above institution types are eligible for devolved formula capital.
+All of these institution types are eligible for devolved formula capital.

 Capital funding is based on financial years.
 For the latest funding amounts see: